akbalonur/akbalonur/README.md

 - 👋 Hi, I’m @akbalonur
-- 👀 I’m interested in networks, data science, web development.
+- 👀 I’m interested in networks, data transformation, integrations.
-- 🌱 I’m currently learning React, Typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://twitter.com/onuurakb